 Both hard hats and bicycle helmets are designed to prevent injury to the head from both side and top impacts.
 Both are also made to fit comfortably and to be lightweight.
 They both also usually include sweat and moisture-wicking liners and the outer shells are made of similar materials and coatings, such as from carbon fiber composites.

-Believe it or not, there are significant differences between hard hats and bicycle helmets.
-Class G and E hard hats are designed to prevent electrical currents from causing injury.
+There are significant differences between hard hats and bicycle helmets.
+Class G and E construction helmets are designed to prevent electrical currents from causing injury.
 Hard hats are also made to prevent injury to the top of the head from falling objects and debris.
+Bicycle helmets are meant to cushion the head from general shocks and twists typical of a road bike or mountain bike crash.

 - Electrical work